Spend a day here: Culture Vultures and The Embankment

 Head north towards Foster Hill Road Cemetery taking in the view at Cemetery Heights.
 Keep an eye out for special events and guided tours through the summer.

 Head back towards The Pavilion in Bedford Park for a relaxed lunch or well-earned ice cream.
-From there why not head into the town centre to explore Bedford’s unique independent shops such as Hattie & Co, Boutique Planet and Slide Record Shop in the Arcade or Epanoui on Mill Street stopping off at Vanilla Tree on St Cuthbert’s Street for handmade cake and coffee.
+From there why not head into the town centre to explore Bedford’s unique independent shops such as Anorak, Boutique Planet and Slide Record Shop in the Arcade or Epanoui on Mill Street, stopping off at Fay’s on Mill Street or Vanilla Tree on St Cuthbert’s Street for handmade cake and coffee.

 Spend the day here: Priory Park and Marina (MK41 9DJ) or Mowsbury Park (MK41 8BD)

-360 acres made up of lake, woodland and green space is a popular destination for families to get fresh air.
+Priory spans 360 acres of lake, woodland and green space and is a popular destination for families to get fresh air on foot or by bike.
 The path goes around the entire lake and ideal for walking and scooting and you can take a detour through the woodland, nature reserves and the play area.
 There is a visitor centre for you to grab a map, inspiration and information and also something to eat and drink.

 At Priory Water Sports Centre children and adults enjoy many watersports with Edubase